The scaling limit of a critical random directed graph: Introduction and main result

 We defer a proper description of $\mathcal{C}$, which is rather involved, to Section~\ref{sec:scalinglimit} below.
 As is the case for $(\mathcal{A}_i,i\in\N),$ the $(\mathcal{C}_i,i\in\N)$ are derived from the $\R$-trees encoded by the excursions of $W^{\lambda}$.
 However, the strongly connected components $(\mathcal{C}_i,i\in\N)$ are much simpler objects than $(\mathcal{A}_i, i \in \N)$ which, for example, have a rich fractal structure coming from their relationship to the Brownian continuum random tree.
-A closer analogy is obtained by instead looking at the scaling limit of a special subgraph of $G(n,p)$: its \emph{core}.
-The core of a graph is defined to be the maximal subgraph of minimum degree 2, and consists of the the vertices and edges which lie in cycles, as well as those in paths joining cycles.
-(It can be obtained by successively deleting leaves and their incident edges from the graph until no leaves remain.)
-It is possible to define an analogous notion of a core for the scaling limit $\mathcal{A}$ of the critical random undirected graph.
-This comprises the cycle structure created by the point-identifications we make in the $\R$-trees encoded by the excursions of $W^{\lambda}$.
-Indeed, for each $i \ge 1$, $\mathrm{core}(\mathcal{A}_i)$ is an undirected multigraph with edge lengths which is empty if there are no point-identifications, is a loop if there is a single point-identification, and is otherwise 3-regular.
-The MDMs $(\mathcal{C}_i, i \in \N)$ are similarly obtained by making (a different collection of) point-identifications in the $\R$-trees encoded by the excursions of $W^{\lambda}$.
-In this context, a single $\R$-tree may give rise to one or more strongly connected components, or indeed none.
-The fact that we obtain an $\ell^1$ convergence in Theorem~\ref{thm:main}, comes from the property that for very small $\sigma,$ an $\R$-tree with the same distribution as $\T_{\sigma}$ is very unlikely to produce any strongly connected components at all.
+A closer analogy is obtained by instead looking at the scaling limit of the subgraph of $G(n,p)$ consisting only of edges and vertices which lie in cycles.
+Each component of the graph has a \emph{core}, which is defined to be the maximal subgraph of minimum degree 2, and consists of the vertices and edges which lie in cycles, as well as those in paths joining cycles.
+(The core can be obtained by successively deleting leaves and their incident edges from the graph until no leaves remain.)
+The core is empty if there are no cycles.
+If the core is non-empty, removing those of its edges which do not lie in a cycle yields one or more components, which represent the cycle structure of the original component.